AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 3. **Load Data in PETSc:**

-    Here is a general way in your PETSc/SLEPc environment, you can now load the binary file:
+    yYou can now load the binary file in your PETSc/SLEPc environment:
     ```c
     Mat A;
     PetscViewer viewer;